DemonioBlanco/blanco/README.md

 ### Credits

-This website was made with
+This website was made with GithubPages for ProjectRSS.